jgors/vimux-ipy/README.md

 + First, it allows a block of visual-mode selected python code to be
 sent from vim to a tmux buffer split running iPython.

-+ Second, "cells" of code can be sent from vim to the iPython tmux split.
-Regarding this use case, the idea here is to be able to have code block execution similiar to that found in the iPython Notebook, though being able to stay in the vim editing environment.
++ Second, "cells" of code can be sent from vim to the running iPython tmux split.
+Regarding this use case, the idea here is to be able to have code block execution similiar to that found in the iPython Notebook, though being able to stay within vim.
+Additionally, if the `cell_delim` arg (explained below) is set such that it is the same as what the iPython notebook uses to delimit its code cells, then the script can be uploaded & opened as an iPython notebook, and the iPython NB environment will recognize the delimited cell blocks.

+The workflow for this would be:

++ first start a tmux session,
++ then open the desired python script,
++ then execute the command to open the iPython tmux split (eg. Leader+vip),
++ lastly, now visually select code and/or delimit blocks/cells of code can be sent from the python script to the tmux pane running iPython.

 Key mappings
 -----------
-###### example key mappings that can be enabled by placing into .vimrc:
+###### example key mappings that are enabled by placing the following code into .vimrc:

 -----------
-##### To open the iPython tmux split:
+##### To open the iPython tmux split with Leader+vip:

 `map <Leader>vip :call VimuxIpy()<CR>`